 Financial statements are the language of business.
 If you want to invest wisely, you need to understand what companies are telling you through their numbers.
-This guide breaks down the three essential financial statements in plain English.
+This guide breaks down the three essential financial statements in plain English—with real 2025 examples.

 Why Financial Statements Matter